 Accumulation plays are especially great on crypto, as they provide more accuracy on trades than just buying dips or dollar averaging in, especially for hybrid investors/traders.

 Bellow such example on Bitcoin:

-Volume signal could be ahead of breakout on removing the offers at supply level (above example) or after the breakout on actual longs that fill into breakout (bellow example).
+Volume signal could be ahead of breakout on removing the offers at the supply level (above example) or after the breakout on actual longs that fill into breakout (bellow example).

 Those patterns work well in pumped alternative crypto coins (assets that are up 20% or more on a day), but the downside is that entry often has to be taken with bad fills on wide spreads if one is trying to catch the breakout.
-And filling on the bid ahead could be risky as often if there is no volume price can fade completely.
+And filling on the bid ahead could be risky as often if there is no volume, the price can fade completely.

 Another crypto example on Ontology coin with accumulation structure and a micro wedge ahead of breakout.
-Those micro setups right at supply often allow for good RR and tight risk in case if breakout is successful.
+Those micro setups right at supply often allow for good RR and tight risk if the breakout is successful.